Multiphoton non-local quantum interference controlled by an undetected photon: Supplementary Note

 We also analyze the two-fold coincidence counts in the four-photon interference experiment.
-The result is shown in Fig. A6.
+The result is shown in Supplementary Fig. 6.
 There are six two-fold coincidences of the four photons on modes 1 to 4.
-Only the coincidences on detectors 1 and 3 or detector 2 and 4 will show the interference pattern, as shown in Fig. A6(a).
+Only the coincidences on detectors 1 and 3 or detectors 2 and 4 will show the interference pattern, as shown in Supplementary Fig. 6(a).
 The interference is a result of four-photon FI.
 Affected by the noise from the first order and second order, as shown in Eq.
-(1) in the main text, the interference visibility is limited.
-The coincidence counts of detector 2, 3 (source I), detector 1, 4 (source II), detector 1, 2 (source III), detector 3, 4 (source IV) show no interference as shown in Fig. A6(b).
+(1), the interference visibility is limited.
+The coincidence counts of detectors 2, 3 (source I), detectors 1, 4 (source II), detectors 1, 2 (source III) and detectors 3, 4 (source IV) show no interference as shown in Supplementary Fig. 6(b).